Need something else?

 Cancel or Reschedule an Appointment

-If you have an appointment with an NYC Health + Hospitals or NYC Department of Health and Mental Hygiene (DOHMH) site, you can cancel or reschedule your appointment with the Nurse Call Line.
+If you have an appointment with an NYC Health + Hospitals site, you can cancel or reschedule by phone.

 Each City-run vaccination site has: